-The Board has carried out a self-assessment this year led by the Chairman of the Board and the Chairman of the Audit Committee by way of interview with individual Director to evaluate its own performance during the year with an aim of ensuring continuous improvement in its functioning which in turn would influence and impact the business.
-Directors' feedback was analysed and discussed in meetings.
-The evaluation concluded that the Board operated effectively during the year.
+The Board has carried out a self-assessment this year led by an INED, Mr. Stanley Hutter Ryan, by way of a one-on-one interview with each Director to evaluate the performance of the Board during the year with an aim of ensuring continuous improvement in its functioning which in turn would influence and impact the Group's business.
+Directors' recommendations have been analysed, discussed and prioritised.

-The Board considers that its composition, size and structure are appropriate to the Group's business needs, reflecting a diversity of perspectives and a desirable combination of skills and experience.
-Succession planning continues to receive close monitoring and the Board will undertake appropriate recruitment having regard to the retirement plan of individual directors.
+The Board considers that it has operated effectively during the year and its composition, size and structure are appropriate to the Group's business needs, reflecting a diversity of perspectives and a desirable combination of skills and experience.
+Succession planning remains a priority and the Board will undertake appropriate recruitment having regard to the retirement of individual Directors.